 What about Espresso?

-If you’re interested in espresso and more home barista stuff, we touch upon it here, but haven’t done a series on espresso as it is a real commitment and essentially a whole new hobby.
+If you’re interested in espresso and more home barista stuff, know that it is quite a commitment, we talk more about espresso here.
 AeroPress and Moka Pot can get you some espresso-like results, especially if you’re making milk based drinks, but it isn’t the same as using an espresso machine due to the pressure levels required to make true espresso.

 One thought on “What’s the Best Coffee Brewing Method?”